joshbegley/nyt-latest/README.md

 `The number of sightings of Asian hornets, an invasive species that can wipe out bee colonies, has spiked this year, raising concerns among British beekeepers.`\
 https://nytimes.com/2023/09/06/world/europe/asian-hornet-bees-uk.html?searchResultPosition=2

-**The Rolling Stones Will Unveil ‘Hackney Diamonds,’ a New Album**\
+**Rolling Stones Unveil ‘Hackney Diamonds’ in a Trendy London District**\
-`Mick Jagger, Keith Richards and Ronnie Wood will provide details about their first record of new material in 18 years on Wednesday.`\
+`Mick Jagger, Keith Richards and Ronnie Wood provided details about their first record of new material in 18 years, which will be released on Oct.
+20.`\
 https://nytimes.com/2023/09/06/arts/music/the-rolling-stones-hackney-diamonds-new-album.html?searchResultPosition=3

 **California Democrats Want Courts to Let Cities Clear Homeless Camps**\